fnproject/fn/examples/grafana/README.md

 ```
 Note: The parameter `` --add-host="localhost:`route | grep default | awk '{print $2}'`" `` means that Prometheus can use localhost to refer to the host.
 (The expression `` `route | grep default | awk '{print $2}'` ``  returns the IP of the host).

 Open a browser on Prometheus's graph tool at [http://localhost:9090/graph](http://localhost:9090/graph).
-If you wish you can use this to view metrics and display metrics from the fn server: see the [Prometheus](https://prometheus.io/) documentation for instructions.
+If you wish you can use this to view metrics and display metrics from the Fn server: see the [Prometheus](https://prometheus.io/) documentation for instructions.
 Alternatively continue with the next step to view a ready-made set of graphs in Grafana.

 ## Start Grafana and load the example dashboard